 A good rule of thumb is not to include more than one or two lines of subtitles in each scene.

-When using Pictory, you can simply click a check-box whether to include subtitles on the video or not (see screenshot below).
+When using Pictory, you can simply click a check-box whether to include subtitles on the video or not.

-Step 5: Add appropriate music and banding elements to the video
+Step 5: Add appropriate music and branding elements to the video